Jessime/Excision/src/static/story/level4.md

 ### Task

 Write `most_common_index`, a function which, when applied to a `DataFrame`, returns the count (i.e., the number of times the element occurs) of the index element which occurs most often.
 The maximum count will be unique.

+Note: If you're used to R, pandas DataFrames are slightly different in that they allow an index to be duplicated.
+R requires all index values to be unique.

 #### Hint